Hotmoka/hotmoka/tutorial/Takamaka.md

 ## A Transaction that Stores a Jar in Blockchain <a name="jar-transaction"></a>

+> If you do not want to do the exercise yourself and want instead to jump directly
+> to the files resulting at the end of this section, check out the `hotmoka_tutorial`
+> repository at the `family_jar` branch: `git checkout family_jar --`.
+> You can then import
+> the `family` and `blockchain` projects in Eclipse by using File &rarr; Import, then specify
+> *Existing Maven Projects* and select their directories inside `hotmoka_tutorial`.

 The previous section has shown how to create a brand new blockchain and initialize it with the runtime of Takamaka and a gamete.
-Originally, our goal was to use that blockchain to store an instance of the `Person` class.
+Our goal was to use that blockchain to store an instance of the `Person` class.
 That class is not in the build path of the `blockchain` project, nor in its class or module path at run time.